ConsciousML/python-template/README.md

 This workflow ensure that the CI is the authority enforcing the code quality and that your production code will always pass the tests.

 ## Installation
+You can choose to set up the project using either Poetry or a native Python environment.

+### Using Poetry (Recommended)
 Install Poetry:
 ```bash
 curl -sSL https://install.python-poetry.org | python3 -